Engin-Boot/capture-behavior-of-a-visit-counter-srivatsav1998/needs-tech.md

   When the sensor is online again

-  Then the cloud value is updated automatically with the latest count.
+  Then we update the cloud value automatically with the latest count.